em00k/pt3driver/README.md

 .uninstall pt3player.drv

-This should intefere with basic as long as you dont use bank 20 :)
+This shouldn't intefere with basic as long as you dont use bank 20 :)

 enjoy